 TURN OF EVENTS

-Gentrification is not only a NYC phenomenon, so the Atomic had to leave its venue at the end of 2014 and both owners decided to let the club die as a legend rather than trying to imitate it in another location.
-In addition to this Rod Skunk has been father of a little junior since the end of 2013.
-He took the break as a good chance to quit active nightlife after 25 years and to do a sabbatical to realign, relax and travel with his family.
+Gentrification is not only a NYC phenomenon, so the Atomic had to leave its venue at the end of 2014 and we both concluded to let the club die as a legend rather than trying to imitate it in another location.
+In addition to this I have been father of a little junior since the end of 2013.
+I took the break as a good chance to quit active nightlife after 25 years and to do a sabbatical to realign, relax and travel with my family.

 A DREAM COMES TRUE

-But every sabbatical comes to an end. having been an avid record collector since he was 9 years old, Rod Skunk never wanted this passion to be just his hobby.
-He decided to once again go professional with what he does best: helping people to enjoy the music they like at a place they love.
-Casual press and social media feedback on his prototype in the last years had been great; so he decided to rework some details in need of improvement and to create an updated perfect version for customers to buy from summer 2017 on:
+But every sabbatical comes to an end.
+Having been an avid record collector since I was 9 years old, I never wanted this passion to be just my hobby.
+So I decided to once again go professional with what fits best: helping people to enjoy the music they like at a place they love.
+Casual press and social media feedback on my prototype in the last years had been great; so we began to rework some details in need of improvement and to create an updated perfect version for customers to buy from summer 2017 on:

 SOME TECH DATA